kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 You have enough school to recognize wrong grammar.

-You have SEEN ENOUGH ENGLISH MOVIES to detect some small errors.
+You have already SEEN ENOUGH ENGLISH MOVIES to detect many small errors.

 Make some edits to your written English then repeat the process.